awildt01/Credit-Scoring/README.md

 <img src="reports/financial_indicators.png">

-**6.3 Credit Risk Indicators:**
-- There is a monotonic decrease in default rate as the applicant's grade improves (from G to A).
-Higher grades correspond to lower credit risk, with the bad rate for G-grade being 6.4 times higher than that for A-grade.
-- The bad rate consistently increases as the interest rate rises, indicating that higher interest rates are associated with higher credit risk.
-Loans with more than 20% interest rate have a bad rate approximately 8 times higher than those with 5% to 7% interest rates.
-- The bad rate consistently decreases as annual income increases, reflecting that lower annual incomes are associated with higher credit risk.
-For instance, individuals with annual incomes from 1,748 dollars to 24,111 dollars have a bad rate about two times higher than those with annual incomes of 120,000 dollars or higher.
-The same pattern holds for the debt-to-income ratio.

 **6.3 Kreditrisiko-Indikatoren:**
 - Es gibt einen monotonen Rückgang der Ausfallrate, wenn sich die Kreditnehmer-Bewertung verbessert (von G nach A).
 Höhere Bewertungen entsprechen einem geringeren Kreditrisiko, wobei die Ausfallrate für G-Bewertungen 6,4-mal höher ist als für A-Bewertungen.
 - Die Ausfallrate steigt kontinuierlich mit steigenden Zinssätzen, was darauf hindeutet, dass höhere Zinssätze mit einem höheren Kreditrisiko verbunden sind.
 Kredite mit mehr als 20 % Zinsen haben eine etwa 8-mal höhere Ausfallrate als Kredite mit Zinsen zwischen 5 % und 7 %.